bocinsky/guedesbocinsky2018/README.md

 This repository is a research compendium package for d’Alpoim Guedes and Bocinsky (2018).
 The compendium contains all code associated with the analyses described and presented in the publication, as well as a Docker environment (described in the `Dockerfile`) for running the code.

 This compendium is an R package, meaning that by installing it you are also installing most required dependencies.
 See below for hints on installing some of the command-line tools necessary in this analysis on macOS and Linux.
+This compendium takes a lot of its cues from [Ben Marwick’s `rrtools` package](https://github.com/benmarwick/rrtools) for performing reproducible research.

 The analyses presented in Guedes and Bocinsky (2018) are performed in an RMarkdown vignette (`guedesbocinsky2018.Rmd`) located in the `vignettes` directory.